London to Portsmouth canal: Ship Canal Projects

 At the time the canal was opening, other grand plans were proposed, which would make it redundant.
 The first was for two intersecting railways, which were proposed by William James in 1823.
 One would run from Waterloo to Shoreham and Brighton, while the second would run from Chatham to Portsmouth.
-This was followed by plans for a ship canal, which like the earlier schemes, promoted the benefits of an inland route to Portsmouth in times of war.
+This was followed by plans for a ship canal, which, like the earlier schemes, promoted the benefits of an inland route to Portsmouth in times of war.
 The first was proposed by James Elmes in 1824, and consisted of a tidal ship canal, which he estimated would cost £4 to £5 million to construct.
-A rival engineer, N W Cundy, ridiculed the proposal, which would be lock free, but would need to pass through some 30 mi of countryside which was between 200 and 400 ft above sea level.
-Elmes was not deterred by this opposition, and after subscriptions for shares were obtained, a committee was appointed to take the scheme forwards.
+A rival engineer, N. W. Cundy, ridiculed the proposal, which would be lock-free, but would need to pass through some 30 mi of countryside which was between 200 and 400 ft above sea level.
+Elmes was not deterred by this opposition, and after subscriptions for shares were obtained, a committee was appointed to take the scheme forward.

 Cundy then produced his own plan for a ship canal.
 It would need four locks, each 150 by 64 ft in size, would be 150 ft wide, to allow ships travelling in opposite directions to pass each other easily, and the water would be 28 ft deep.
 The summit level would be 21 mi long, following the 360 ft contour, and to achieve this would require a number of cuttings, some over 100 ft deep.
 The total length was 78 mi running from twin entrances at Rotherhithe and Deptford via Ewell, Epsom, Leatherhead, Dorking, Newbridge, Pulborough, Arundel, Chichester, Emsworth, Lanstone Harbour and Spithead.
 Construction would cost £4 million, and would generate an annual revenue of over half a million pounds.